-Step 1 - Editing the SM Configuration File
+Step 1: Editing the SM Configuration File

-Edit the SM configuration file (p3sm.cfg) according to your system definition, and reload it using the CLU p3sm --load-config.
+Edit the SM configuration file (p3sm.cfg) according to your system definition, and reload it using the CLU p3sm --load-config command.

-For additional details about the SM configuration file, see Configuration File Options (on page A-1).
+For additional details about the SM configuration file, see Appendix A, Configuration File Options (on page A-1).

-The following topics are descriptions of the sections in the SM configuration file and their parameters.
+The following topics describe the sections in the SM configuration file and their parameters.